Welcome

 A person who has a sufficient degree of control over premises to the extent that they ought to realise that any failure on their part to use care may result in injury to persons coming lawfully upon the premises.

 This means there can be more than one occupier of the same premises simultaneously, each potentially owing a duty of care relative to their sphere of control (Wheat v E Lacon & Co Ltd [1966] AC 552).
-For instance, both a landlord retaining control over common areas and a tenant occupying a flat could be occupiers.
+In practice:

 What are Premises?